myersstephen/CI-CD-Pipeline/README.md

 You would require to have an AWS account to be able to build cloud infrastructure.
 Particularly, you will need to create S3 buckets, EC2 instances, and IAM users.

 #### 2. Jenkins on Ubuntu VM
-As a part of the project, you will need to install Jenkins and a few plugins to assist your requirements.
+As a part of the project, you will need to install Jenkins and a few plugins (tidy) to assist your requirements.

 ## Prerequisite
 1. A little knowledge of basic commands in Unix terminal.